 - When does my dog need to stop eating or drinking?

-The most important thing you can do the morning of your dog’s surgery is make sure he does not have access to food or water.
+The most important thing you can do the morning of your dog’s surgery is make sure they don’t have access to food or water.
 Eating and drinking could cause your dog to aspirate during anesthesia, which is potentially life-threatening.

 Many veterinarians will have you drop your dog off at their office in the morning.
 This gives them time to do any additional testing, blood work, and catheter placement before the surgery, so make sure you get there on time.
-Double check that the front desk has an up-to-date contact number for you so that they can reach out with any updates.
+Double-check that the front desk has your phone number for you so they can reach out with any updates.

-Your veterinarian will give you detailed instructions about how to care for your dog after his surgery.
-Your dog will most likely need to take a few medications to help with pain and to reduce the risk of secondary infections, and if there is an incision, your veterinarian may send him home with an E-collar.
-Your pup might not like the “cone of shame,” but leaving the collar on until the incision has healed will reduce the risk of it reopening.
+Your veterinarian will give you detailed instructions about how to care for your dog after their surgery.
+Your dog will most likely need to take a few medications to help with pain and to reduce the risk of secondary infections.
+If there’s an incision, your veterinarian may send them home with a recovery collar.
+Your dog might not like the “cone of shame,” but leaving the collar on until the incision has healed will reduce the risk of it reopening.

 Your veterinarian may prescribe restricted activity for your dog.
 This can be hard with energetic breeds, but is crucial for proper healing.
-Consider placing your dog in his crate, or talk to your veterinarian about a sedative.
-You will likely be told not to give your dog a bath or to get the incision wet for the first two weeks (or until the sutures come out).
+Consider placing your dog in their crate, or talk to your veterinarian about a sedative.
+You’ll likely be told not to give your dog a bath or to get the incision wet for the first two weeks (or until the sutures come out).

 Following your veterinarian’s instructions exactly will help your dog make a full recovery.
-Watch for any signs of discomfort or unusual behavior, prevent him from irritating the area of the incision, and call your veterinarian or the closest emergency veterinary hospital if you have any concerns.
+Watch for any signs of discomfort or unusual behavior and prevent them from irritating the area of the incision.
+Call your veterinarian or the closest emergency veterinary hospital if you have any concerns.